-At Avon House Preparatory School, the development of a pupil is centred around our RPS (RE and PHSEE) curriculum.
+At Avon House Preparatory School, the emotional development and wellbeing of a pupil is centred around our RPS (RE, PSHEE and RHSE) curriculum.
 Our School provides opportunity for every pupil to reach their full potential as part of ‘Learning for life’.

-RPS is taught weekly in Years 1-6 and is discretely taught through cross-curricular activities and discussion throughout the curriculum.
-All staff are responsible for the teaching of PHSEE and RE and many topics are covered in assemblies, trips, having visitors, themed days, council meetings, house events, through use of reward system etc.
+RPS is taught discretely, weekly, in Years 1 to 6 and also through cross-curricular activities and discussion in other subject areas.
+All staff are responsible for the teaching of RE, PSHEE and RHSE and many topics are covered in assemblies, trips, themed days, council meetings, house events, having visitors in school and through use of our reward system and so on.

-Years 1-6 follow the Jigsaw mindful approach for PHSEE.
-This curriculum resource aims to develop the underpinning qualities and skills that help promote positive behaviour and effective learning.
-The materials help pupils develop skills such as understanding another’s point of view, working in a group, sticking at things when they get difficult, resolving conflict and managing worries.
-This aims to help pupils grow and develop ready for the wider community.
-In Early Years, RPS is embedded within their curriculum understanding the world around them; they do this through role-play, storytelling, discussions etc.
+Years 1 to 6 largely follow the Jigsaw mindful approach to PHSEE and RHSE.
+This resource aims to develop the underpinning qualities and skills that help promote positive behaviour and effective learning.
+The materials help pupils develop skills such as understanding another’s point of view, building positive relationships, working in a group, resilience and perseverance when things get difficult, resolving conflict and managing worries.
+The aim is to help pupils grow and develop ready for the wider community and world.
+In Early Years, RPS is embedded within their curriculum of understanding the world around them; they do this through a range of practical activities including role-play, storytelling, discussion and so on.

-RE is incorporated within the RPS curriculum.
-The RE part is vital to developing a positive attitude to their learning and to the belief and values of others ensuring that our pupils are respectful of others around them and their community.
-At Avon House Preparatory School we follow the Jigsaw curriculum where the material used aims to help develop an awareness of spiritual and moral issues, development of knowledge and understanding of major religions, being committed, reflecting on own experiences, appreciating cultural differences and having respect for diversity in society.
+RE is also incorporated into the RPS curriculum.
+RE is vital for the development of a reflective and positive attitude to learning coupled with a respect for the beliefs and values of others around us and in our community.
+At Avon House Preparatory School, we largely follow the Jigsaw curriculum where material used aims to help promote an awareness of spiritual and moral issues, a deeper knowledge and understanding of major religions, a commitment to reflecting on own experience and an appreciation and respect for cultural differences and diversity in society.

-Having a dedicated slot for RPS weekly means that the pupils’ development in SMSC (spiritual, moral, social and cultural understanding) can be achieved to ensure that they grow into positive members of a multicultural society.
+Having dedicated slots for RPS weekly means that pupils’ development in SMSC (spiritual, moral, social, cultural understanding) can be met to ensure they grow into well-rounded, positive members of a multicultural society.

 ‘’ Principles and values are actively promoted which facilitate the personal development of pupils as responsible, tolerant and law-abiding citizens.’’ – ISA inspection report February 2020.